top of page

 SATs – what are they?

-SATs (Standard Assessment Tests) measure children’s educational achievement in years 2 and 6, with the ultimate aim of holding schools to account for the attainment of their pupils and the progress they make.
+SATs (Standard Assessment Tests) measure children’s educational achievement in year 6, with the ultimate aim of holding schools to account for the attainment of their pupils and the progress they make.

 SATs - when do they take place?